Parental Leave Singapore 2026: How to Stack All Leave Types

 Apply what you read — get an instant result.

 Ask three HR managers how much paid parental leave a dual-income Singapore Citizen couple actually gets in 2026, and you will get three different answers.
 Some still quote the pre-2025 rules (2 weeks paternity).
-Some forget that Shared Parental Leave expanded again on 1 April 2026.
-Almost nobody remembers Unpaid Infant Care Leave, and very few correctly stack childcare leave on top.
+Some forget that Shared Parental Leave stepped up to 10 weeks on 1 April 2026.
+Almost nobody remembers Unpaid Infant Care Leave (now 12 days per parent per year), and very few correctly stack childcare leave on top.

 The result: new parents either take less leave than they are entitled to, or payroll teams file reimbursement claims with the wrong cap.
 This guide pulls every entitlement into one timeline, shows who actually pays for each week, and walks through three worked case studies for families expecting a baby in 2026.